MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     colorspace changing depending where its used !

 -
+    There is no option to change the environment image colorspace.
+Having the above suggestion implemented, would solve this one too.
+    (only option for now is to change the default colorspace for linear images)

+-
     Color-picker : modifying the top colorspace should affect the editable values.
 Where the top colorspace represent the colorspace used to enter values so they can be converted to the working colorspace behind the scene.